PREP registration has closed for the year for Grades K-8. Classes will be done through distance learning through the rest of the school year.

-For registration instructions, click here.
+For registration instructions, contact the Parish Office.

 Holy Family’s Parish Religious Education Program (aka PREP) replaces what many referred to as CCD (to see the history behind this change, see below).
 This program provides religious education for non-Holy Family School students in grades K through Grade 8.

 - Grade Pre-K on Sundays at 8:45 a.m. and 10:30 a.m.
 Masses as part of Pre-K Sunday School (click here to learn more about Pre-K Sunday School).

 - Grades K-5 on Tuesday 4:30-5:45 p.m. and Wednesday 4:30-5:45 pm.

 - Grades 6-8 on Tuesdays 7-8:30 p.m.

 - Grades 9-12 in Credo on Wednesdays 6:30-8 p.m. (click here for more about Credo; note that Credo is NOT the normal Confirmation preparation, though some Confirmation prep students may be asked to do Credo to catch up on missed years).

 Those who need sacramental preparation may take classes within these sessions, plus take part in additional parent and student meetings in preparation for the sacraments.

 First Communion preparation is typically a two-year process comprising Grades 1-2, though other grades may also prepare this sacrament.
 For more information, click here.

 Confirmation preparation is typically a two-plus-year process comprising Grades 7-8 and part of Grade 9.
 This process includes an overnight retreat and other parent meetings.
 For more information, click here.